artem-malko/react-ssr-template/README.md

 * [React](https://reactjs.org/) as a view layer.
 Render to a stream is used for SSR.
 * [React-query](https://react-query.tanstack.com/) as a layer for working with external data.
 * Own version of CSS-in-JS.
 Inspired by [aphrodite](https://github.com/Khan/aphrodite).
 You can find an implementation [here](https://github.com/artem-malko/react-ssr-template/blob/main/src/framework/infrastructure/css).
 I need my own implementation, cause there is no any other ready solutions in CSS-in-JS, which will work with new React SSR API.
 * My own router, which was created to work with redux.
 Find more info [here](https://github.com/artem-malko/react-ssr-template/blob/main/src/framework/infrastructure/router).
 Checkout tests, you will find all cases there.
+Redux us used under the hood.
+Acutally, you can use the template and do not know about that fact) If you'd like to use redux for your own state — you can wrap your application with a Provider.
+Redux in the router uses its own context.
 * [webpack](https://webpack.js.org/) + [esbuild](https://esbuild.github.io/) to build the project.
 * [pino](https://github.com/pinojs/pino) as fast and light logger.
 * [mocha](https://mochajs.org/) + [chai](https://www.chaijs.com/) + [sinon](https://sinonjs.org/) + [React testing library](https://testing-library.com/docs/react-testing-library/intro/) to work with tests.